Liam Harrison (kickboxer): Career

 In 2011 Harrison had two rematches against opponents who had defeated him in the past.
 He lost both of them, against Saenchai Sor Kingstar and Petaswin Seatranferry, who had defeated him at an event in Glasgow the previous year.

 On 31 March 2012 he beat Andrei Kulebin by TKO in round 3 using his kicks.

 Harrison lost to Saenchai PKSaenchaimuaythaigym for the third time at Muay Thai Warriors in Macau on 9 December 2012, losing a clear-cut unanimous decision.

-He competed in the Glory 8: Tokyo - 2013 65kg Slam in Tokyo, Japan on 3 May 2013.
+He competed in the Glory 8: Tokyo - 2013 65 kg Slam in Tokyo, Japan on 3 May 2013.
 He lost to Masaaki Noiri via TKO due to a cut in round two in the quarter-finals.

 He lost to Sagetdao Petpayathai by decision in the semi-finals of a four-man 68 kg tournament at MAX Muay Thai 3 in Zhengzhou, China on 10 August 2013.

 Harrison stopped his four-fight losing streak with a unanimous decision victory over Dylan Salvador at The Main Event 2013 in Manchester, England on 2 November 2013.

 He was set to fight Damien Alamos for his Yokkao promotional debut at Yokkao 8 in Bolton, England on 8 March 2014 but Alamos withdrew from the fight, claiming to have a hand injury, and was replaced by Houcine Bennoui.
-He defeated Bennoui on points in a five-round -65 kg Muay Thai bout.
+He defeated Bennoui on points in a five-round −65 kg Muay Thai bout.

 Harrison defended his Yokkao 65 kg title on 25 March 2017 at Yokkao 24 against Ryan Mekki.

+On 8 March 2025 Harrison claimed the WBC Diamond Belt after defeating Spain’s Isaac Araya.

+Harrison holds notable wins over Muangthai P.K.Saenchai, Tetsuya Yamato, Malaipet Sasiprapa, Andrei Kulebin, Anuwat Kaewsamrit, and Dzhabar Askerov.